Inspire and advocate for underserved students

 Submit an online application, official transcripts, résumé, letters of recommendation, personal statement and a copy of your state teaching license.

-You’ll take two social and cultural foundations courses, nine bilingual bicultural courses, one education elective and complete 100 field experience hours.
+You’ll take two social and cultural foundations courses, nine bilingual bicultural courses and complete 100 field experience hours.

 of 2017 Bilingual-Bicultural Education master’s degree graduates were in jobs related to their field of study.